RAF Wittering: Command

 The station is part of No 2 Group.
 The station commander of RAF Wittering is currently Wing Commander Jeremy Case who assumed command from Group Captain Jo Lincoln on 10 June 2021.
 The station's honorary air commodore is Her Royal Highness the Duchess of Edinburgh.

 Royal Air Force Engineering and Logistics Support Enablers

 The station is the home of the RAF Support Force (the Royal Air Force's engineering and logistic Air Combat Service Support Units (ACSSUs)).

 Flying training

 RAF Wittering hosts a number of units operating the Grob Tutor T1 training aircraft.

-Previously the home of No 1 Training Depot Station (at Stamford aerodrome) and No 5 Training Depot Station (at Easton on the Hill aerodrome) of the Royal Flying Corps during World War 1 and then the Royal Air Force's Central Flying School and No. 11 Flying Training School between the World Wars.
+Previously the home of No 1 Training Depot Station (at Stamford aerodrome) and No 5 Training Depot Station (at Easton on the Hill aerodrome) of the Royal Flying Corps during the First World War and then the Royal Air Force's Central Flying School and No. 11 Flying Training School between the World Wars.
 RAF Wittering's return to flying training was marked on 4 February 2015 with the arrival of Cambridge University Air Squadron and the University of London Air Squadron.
 RAF Wittering is also the birthplace of the Royal Air Force Gliding & Soaring Association's Four Counties Gliding Club.